-- 6.6 If the issues related to living in University-managed accommodation rather than an academic context, the Head of Student Wellbeing and Inclusivity (or nominee) will contact the relevant medical professional for an assessment of your ability to live independently and look after and care for yourself, drawing attention to the abilities and skills needed by a student to living successfully in university accommodation. - 6.7 Having reviewed the relevant information, the Dean of the relevant Faculty and/or Academic Registrar (or nominee) makes the decision about your request.
-The outcomes will usually be either: - You return to study; or - Your period of intermission is extended (for example if we do not have enough information on your case or are not content that the previous concerns or risks have been sufficiently resolved); or - In some cases, we may decide that the conditions of returning to study are not met, therefore you will not be permitted to re-enrol and may be permanently withdrawn.
+- 7.5 In addition to requesting detailed medical evidence demonstrating your fitness to return to study, if the issues related to living in University-managed accommodation rather than an academic context, the Head of Student Wellbeing and Inclusivity (or nominee) will contact the relevant medical professional for an assessment of your ability to live independently and look after and care for yourself within university accommodation. - 7.6 Having reviewed the relevant information, the Dean of the relevant Faculty and/or Academic Registrar (or nominee) makes the decision about your request, following a recommendation from the Head of Student Wellbeing and Inclusivity (or nominee).
+The outcomes will usually be either:

+You return to study; or - your period of intermission is extended (for example if we do not have enough information on your case or are not content that the previous concerns or risks have been sufficiently resolved); or - in some cases, we may decide that the conditions of returning to study are not met, therefore you will not be permitted to re-enrol and may be permanently withdrawn.

-7. Appeals
+8. Appeals